vvhj/APRCP-HRNet/README.md

 ![Illustrating the architecture of the proposed HRNet](/figures/v2.PNG)

+Fig1. the architecture of the proposed HRNet

 ![Illustrating the pruning area of the proposed HRNet](/figures/Prunarea.PNG)

+Fig2. the pruning area of the proposed HRNet

 ### Old Results on COCO val2017 with detector having human AP of 56.4 on COCO val2017 dataset
 | Arch               | Input size | #Params | GFLOPs |   ACC |    AP | Ap .5 | AP .75 |   AR   |
 |--------------------|------------|---------|--------|-------|-------|-------|--------|--------|